strolch-li/strolch-website/content/development/_index.md

 ## Building Strolch

+{{% notice tip %}} Note: You don't have to build Strolch if you want to use the version on Maven central, but if you need a snapshot version, or the release you want isn't on central, then go ahead and build Strolch. {{% /notice %}}

-Setting up Strolch is just a few lines:
+Building Strolch is just a few lines:

 ```shell
 git clone https://github.com/strolch-li/strolch.git